marinade-finance/validator-bonds/packages/validator-bonds-cli/README.md

 The bond account exists to be funded, where the funds may be used to cover a protected event when a validator under-performs or experiences a serious issue.
+The funds are used when the validator bids in an auction.
 "Funding the bond" consists of two steps:

 1. Charging lamports to a stake account.